Defense Lawyers for Negligent Driving in Lynnwood

 - The driver is in possession of an illegal drug or chemical substance; and/or

 - There is evidence showing that the driver recently consumed an illegal drug or chemical substance.

-Discuss Your Defense with a Proven Lynnwood DUI Attorney
+Discuss Your Negligent Driving Defense with a Proven Lynnwood DUI Attorney

 As a firm that focuses exclusively on DUI defense and related driving offenses, we are uniquely prepared to handle first-degree negligent driving cases.
 Founding Attorney Jonathan Dichter has spent years representing individuals throughout the state of Washington who have found themselves facing these serious criminal charges.
 Equipped with extensive experience, tools, and resources, we are capable of fighting aggressively on your behalf.

 As negligent driving 1st degree cases must be addressed on an individualized basis, we encourage you bring your case to the attention of our firm as soon as possible.
-Contact DUI Heroes today to learn more about your defense options.
+Contact DUIHeroestoday at 1-800-DUI-HEROto learn more about your defense options.